Langton Language Centre

 Whilst there is no doubt of the interest in external lecturers and educationalists visiting our school, we believe it is stimulating for our students to visit different universities which promote links with schools through their language day opportunities.
 Simon Langton Girls’ Grammar School has strong links with the University of Kent and takes groups of Year 8 and Year 10 students to the University of Kent language days.
-We has a day for our year 10 students through a link with Southampton University and attend their KS5 day for MFL students, and Oxford has given the school an open invitation for KS5 students to attend which we will be benefiting from this academic year.
+We has a day for our year 10 students through a link with Southampton University in which they worked on activities transferring skills through the production of an advert for a music festival.
 These language days give students not only the chance to widen their linguistic skills through activities in the languages that they study, but also the possibility to try other languages on offer and experience a part of university life.
-Students are also given information about how languages are studied at university level and how they can be combined with other subjects and how they benefit them in the world of work.
+Students are also given information about how languages are studied at university level, how they can be combined with other subjects and how they benefit them in the world of work.

 Research in language

 Dr David Hornsby is a French and sociolinguistics lecturer and, his work with the students through the lectures he has delivered, has led to an exciting development of being able to help him in his linguistics study.
-One student from Year 13 is part of his team which is looking into accents and language use from different areas of the county.
+One student from Year 13 was part of his team which looked into accents and language use from different areas of the county.
 This experience has been instrumental in changing students’ opinions of study of language in general.
 Dr Hornsby also runs a short course on Sociolinguistics for year 12 students

 Active Minds Project

 It is well known that the study of languages keeps the mind active in a way that many other pursuits do not.
 Research has shown how it improves memory and could be instrumental in staving off dementia in later life.
-This year we are launching a project with Year 12 and 13 students who will learn how to teach languages and gain a nationally recognised qualification in the form of the Language Leaders’ Certificate.
+During the research projects sessions Year 12 students learn how to teach languages and gain a nationally recognised qualification in the form of the Language Leaders’ Certificate.
 The culmination will be a use of their newly acquired skills to help and contribute in the community through of adult learners.
 The research students carry out aids in understanding the role languages have on memory and fills gaps in the current studies.

-The MFL choir is comprised of a group of students from across the school who sing a range of songs in different languages, provides the opportunity to its members to experience language in a different context, improves their linguistic knowledge and also provides an outlet for their musical talents, the perfect combination with modern languages.
+The MFL choir is comprised of a group of students from across the school who sing a range of songs in different languages.
+It provides the opportunity to its members to experience language in a different context, improves their linguistic knowledge and also provides an outlet for their musical talents, the perfect combination with modern languages.
 All students from all year groups are welcome to attend.

 Canterbury Christ Church University link

-The languages department already has a strong link with Canterbury Christ Church University and offer places for Schools Direct trainees every year. we provide training to at least one languages’ teacher per year.
+The languages department already has a strong link with Canterbury Christ Church University and offers places for Schools Direct trainees every year.
+We provide training to at least one languages’ teacher per year.
 The SLGGS languages department has also begun a series of training sessions for all student teachers of languages with the desire to share our good practice and innovative approaches.

-This year Langton Girls’ was selected from amongst hundreds of schools in the UK and Europe to participate in the European Union’s translation competition with the prize being a trip to the EU headquarters in Brussels to be awarded the translation prize.
+Langton Girls’ was selected from amongst hundreds of schools in the UK and Europe to participate in the European Union’s translation competition with the prize being a trip to the EU headquarters in Brussels to be awarded the translation prize.
 Our students competed online simultaneously with the other schools across Europe and were presented with a challenging text to translate from the foreign language into English.
-This year our students from the Spanish year 12 and 13 class participated rendering the text from Spanish to English.
+Our students from the Spanish year 12 and 13 class participated rendering the text from Spanish to English.
 Whilst we did not win, all students were congratulated on their participation and received a certificate of achievement.